swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-10-work-efficiently-and-collaboratively-with-git.md

     Create a new issue by going to the **Issues** section from the top header of your GitHub repository.
 Select **New issue** and describe the work/improvements/ideas that you want to integrate to the codebase.
-In this guide, we will name the issue _Demonstrate model evolution tracking_.
+In this guide, you can name the issue _Demonstrate model evolution tracking_.
 Create the issue by selecting **Submit new issue**.

 === ":simple-gitlab: GitLab"